-He flicked his wand and Harry felt his spine curve the same way he experienced back on the graveyard, but then Voldemort suddenly changed his mind and released him, pointing his wand towards Ron and Hermione instead.
-Before Harry had time to scream in horror, he heard him say.
+He flicked his wand and Harry felt his spine curve the same way he experienced back at the graveyard, but then Voldemort suddenly changed his mind and released him, pointing his wand towards Ron and Hermione instead.
+Before Harry could scream in fright, he heard him say.

-A moment later Hermione stirred in Ron's arms, looking owlishly around before she froze with a fearful gasp as everything sank in her mind.
+A moment later, Hermione stirred in Ron's arms, looking owlishly around before she froze with a fearful gasp as everything sank into her mind.

-With his heart pounding painfully against his breastbone, Harry turned his head towards Ron and Hermione.
+With his heart pounding painfully against his breastbone, Harry turned his head to Ron and Hermione.

 Ron's lips moved and Harry knew what he was saying – 'don't, he will kill us anyway.'

-A shard of ice pierced that throbbing muscle inside Harry's chest.
+A shard of ice pierced that throbbing muscle in Harry's chest.
 He could not let that happen – and yet he could not stop it.

 "It is not wise to keep me waiting, Potter."

-Harry turned back towards the Dark Lord and slowly, brokenly dropped to his knees.
+Harry turned back to the Dark Lord and slowly, brokenly dropped to his knees.

 "Ah … yes.
 This is so much better than the Imperius Curse.
 Good, very good.
-Now, what else will you do to make them live a little longer?"
+I wonder what else will you do to make them live a little longer?"